 E-commerce giant Asos users three different social options at the checkout

-Free promotions and a quicker checkout for your customer?
+Free promotions and a quicker checkout for your customers?
 Yes, please.

 One of the biggest challenges of an e-commerce store is convincing people to buy a product…when they’ve never even touched it.

 Make it your mission to bridge every gap you can.
-By giving your customer the option to zoom in on your products, you’re giving yourself a head start.
+By giving your customers the option to zoom in on your products, you’re giving yourself a head start.